TitanPlayz100/teti/info.md

 ***

 ## Updates
+#### v1.3.7
+- changed randomiser to use TETR.IO's seed system
+    - seeds from tetrio replays match teti's
+    - possibly could be handy in the future
+- more bag systems added
+    - designed from tetrio's randomisers
+    - changed 7bag
+    - added 7+1 and 7+2 bag, 7+x bag, classic, total mayhem, pairs, and 14 bag
+- classic gamemode uses classic randomiser

 #### v1.3.6
 - added total mayhem randomiser
     - in the future it is very easy to add more randomisers